Canon 650D vs G7X

-The Canon EOS 650D (called Canon T4i in some regions) and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in June 2012 and September 2014.
+The Canon EOS 650D (called Canon T4i in some regions) and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in June 2012 and September 2014.
 The 650D is a DSLR, while the G7X is a fixed lens compact.
-The cameras are based on an APS-C (650D) and an one-inch sensor.
-The 650D has a resolution of 17.9 megapixel, whereas the G7X provides 20 MP.
+The cameras are based on an APS-C (650D) and an one-inch (G7X) sensor.
+The 650D has a resolution of 17.9 megapixels, whereas the G7X provides 20 MP.

-The physical size and weight of the Canon 650D and the Canon G7 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 650D and the Canon G7 X is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 650D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is considerably smaller (54 percent) than the Canon 650D.
 In this context, it is worth noting that neither the 650D nor the G7X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens built in, whereas the 650D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 650D and their specifications in the Canon EF Lens Catalog.